header

 Payroll Deduction

 Your voluntary contributions are deducted from your pay.
-You can choose an additional percentage to your regular contribution or determine a fixed amount to deposit into the Plan.
+You can choose an additional percentage to your regular contribution or determine a fixed amount to deposit into the plan.

 1. Complete the calculation form.
 You can request it from the secretariat or download it from our website.

-2. Submit a copy to the Plan secretariat and to the person responsible for payroll and monthly remittances in your organization.
+2. Submit a copy to the plan secretariat and to the person responsible for payroll and monthly remittances in your organization.
 You can start, change, and stop voluntary contributions at any time.

 Transfer

-To transfer an RRSP, LIRA, or VRSP to the Plan, please contact us to obtain the dedicated transfer form.
+To transfer an RRSP, LIRA, or VRSP to the plan, please contact us to obtain the dedicated transfer form.

 Please note that it is always possible to transfer RRSPs, VRSPs, and RRIFs as voluntary contributions up to two years after the termination of employment with the last member employer.

-Please note!
+Attention!
 Labour-sponsored funds (Fondaction CSN, Fonds de solidarité FTQ) have specific rules: you must wait until retirement or be 65 years or older to transfer assets that are more than 730 days old.

 Administrative Rules Upon Withdrawal